clabrugere/scratch-llm/README.md

 ### RMSNorm layer

-A custom in the field of NLP was to use layer normalization to help improve training stability by centering and scaling the its input's distribution and provide some rubustness againt noise because it is invariant to inputs offset and rescaling.
+A custom in the field of NLP was to use layer normalization to help improve training stability by centering and scaling the its input's distribution and provide some robustness against noise because it is invariant to inputs offset and rescaling.
 Nevertheless it introduces a computational overhead for large and deep networks through the need to calculate input's mean and standard deviation.

 Authors of [Root Mean Square Layer Normalization](https://arxiv.org/abs/1910.07467) argue that the real advantage of layer normalization lies in the rescaling invariance rather than the offset invariance and propose to simply rescale the inputs using the root mean square statistic $`\text{RMS}(\textbf{x}) = \sqrt{ \frac{1}{n} \sum x_i }`$, applied before the activation function: $`\text{RMSNormLayer}(\textbf{x}) = \frac{\textbf{x}}{\text{RMS}(\textbf{x})} \textbf{g}`$ where $`\textbf{g}`$ is a learned parameter.